Siftah/get_iplayer/installation.md

 	The get_iplayer code will now be in a sub directory named `get_iplayer`, so use `cd get_iplayer` to navigate to that location.

+2. Back up and replace existing CLI/WPM

-2. You may run both the CLI and WPM directly from the cloned repository.
+	You may run both the CLI and WPM directly from the cloned repository.
 If you wish to update your existing installation:

 	**Linux/Unix/OS X:** Proceed from step #2 in the [CLI manual installation procedure](#linux-manual-cli) or [WPM manual installation procedure](#linux-manual-wpm) as appropriate.
+If you are replacing a package installation, it is recommended that you first remove the get_iplayer package (but leave external programs installed), then follow the manual installation procedure to install the Git HEAD version to /usr/local/bin (or similar).

 	**Windows:** See the instructions [below](#git-head-windows).